dbakewel/netbots/README.md

 ## Changing Direction and Speed

-When a robot requests for it's speed to change (**[setSpeedRequest](#setSpeed)** message), the change does not happen instantly.
+Robots change their speed by sending a **[setSpeedRequest](#setSpeed)** message.
+However, the change does not happen instantly.
 It takes many steps for a robot to accelerate or decelerate to the requested speed.

 If a robot hits a wall, obstacle, or another robot then currentSpeed and requestedSpeed will be set to 0.
 The robot will not start moving again until a new **setSpeedRequest** request is sent.

-Changing direction (**[setDirectionRequest](#setDirection)** message) also takes many steps except the rate of change is linked to the robots current speed.
+Direction is changed with a **[setDirectionRequest](#setDirection)** message.
+This also takes many steps and the rate of change is linked to the robots current speed.
 A robot that is not moving can change direction very quickly however at 100% speed a robot can barley change direction at all.

 See server configuration for rates of change.

 ## Scanning and Firing

 Each robot has a scanner which can detect enemy robots but only in a very limited way.
 The scanner will detect the distance to the nearest enemy robot within a given range of angles.
-For example, if a **[scanRequest](#scan)** is sent with startRadians of 0 and endRadians of 1/2pi then the scanner will return the distance to the nearest enemy robot that is above (positive y direction) the robot.
+For example, if a **[scanRequest](#scan)** is sent with startRadians of 0 and endRadians of 1/2pi then the scanner will return the distance to the nearest enemy robot that is above (positive y direction) and to the right (positive x direction) of the robot (see [angles](#coordinates-and-angles)).
 Scanning from 0 to 2pi will return the nearest enemy robot but does not give any information about the direction the enemy is in.
 If the scanner returns a distance of 0 then the scan did not detect any enemy robots between the startRadians and endRadians.

 Scanning smaller slices is useful for firing shells from the robots canon.
-Scanning a small slice is a good indication of the direction of the enemy.
-Since a scan returns the distance to the enemy the robot then knows both the direction and distance, which is all that is needed for a **[fireCanonRequest](#fireCanon)** message.
+Scanning a small slice is a good indication of the direction to the enemy.
+Since a scan returns the distance to the enemy, the robot then knows both the direction and distance.
+Direction and distance is all that is needed for a **[fireCanonRequest](#fireCanon)** message.
 Shells fired from the canon will travel in the specific direction until they reach the specified distance and then they will explode.

 Only one shell from a robot can be in progress at a time.
 If a shell is already in progress then firing a new shell will replace the old shell and the old shell with not explode.